pitosalas/cleancont/output/2019-03-07-some-great-links-for-03082019.md

 ---
 title: "Some great links for  03/08/2019"
-subtitle: "[End-to-End Arguments in System Design | the morning paper](https://blog.acolyer.org/2014/11/14/end-..."
+subtitle: "End-to-End Arguments in System Design | the morning paper"
 category: "301"
 tags: []
 date: "2019-03-07"